braeden-kelly/cm25-gomlbkwps/terminology.md

 > [!IMPORTANT]
 > A "Staged" file can be "Modified" at the same time if it has unstaged changes.
-> This happens when a "Staged" file is modfied after being staged or if you state specific sections with a tool like VS Code or Sublime Merge.
+> This happens when a "Staged" file is modfied after being staged or if you stage specific sections with a tool like Sublime Merge or VS Code.

 ![600](https://git-scm.com/book/en/v2/images/lifecycle.png)